 With roots in the Western Classical Tradition, his work focusses on connecting diverse people and communities through the shared experience of sound.
 This pioneering musical journey was inspired by the combined forces of three musical greats: legendary violinist Yehudi Menuhin (leading to an exploration of Indian music and philosophy) Léon Barzin (giving him a direct line to the great conductors of the early Twentieth Century notably Toscanini, Furtwängler and Kleiber) and “the Godfather of World Music” Pandit Ravi Shankar with whom David had a close performing and composing relationship.

-Combining tradition and innovation, he works at the cutting edge of contemporary performance art.
-For example a particular passion, The Deep Listening Project brings audience engagement with both classical and world music to a new level through multi-sensory experiences combining the traditional western orchestra with electronic sonic environments, vibro-acoustics and projection alongside musicians, dancers and acrobats from a range of global cultural traditions.
+Combining tradition and innovation, he works at the cutting edge of contemporary performance art, his Deep Listening Project bringing audience engagement to a new level through multi-sensory experiences combining the traditional western orchestra with electronics and projection alongside musicians, dancers and acrobats from a range of global cultural traditions.

 His conducting career began as assistant to Sir Charles Mackerras at both English National Opera and the Royal Opera House, and as conductor at Longborough Festival Opera.
 He is now a regular guest conductor with orchestras including the London Philharmonic Orchestra (with whom he gave the world premiere of Ravi Shankar’s Symphony in 2010, recorded for the LPO Label), the Scottish Chamber Orchestra (including the world premiere of Amjad Ali Khan’s sarod concerto Samaagam, recorded for Harmonia Mundi), the Residentie Orkest (including the European premiere of Holst’s Indra), the London Sinfonietta (including Holst’s Savitri), the Philharmonia Orchestra (including the London premiere of Indra), the Royal Philharmonic Orchestra and Britten Sinfonia.
 He is Musical Director of Sinfonia Verdi and a Fellow of the Royal Society of Arts.